genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 ![Genesis Install](/img/intellij-genesisInstall.png)

-Apart from the genesisInstall, if the changes affect the Database schema (i.e. *-dictionary.kts file changes)  we would need to run [remap script](../../../operations/commands/server-commands/#remap-script) as well.
-This is because it implies updates to the Database Access Objects (DAOs) will need to be rebuilt.
-You can also run remap using the Genesis IntelliJ Plugin as shown below.
+Apart from the genesisInstall, if the changes affect the Database schema (i.e. **-dictionary.kts** file changes)  we need to run [remap script](../../../operations/commands/server-commands/#remap-script) as well.
+This is because it implies updates to the Database Access Objects (DAOs), which will need to be rebuilt.
+You can also run remap using the Genesis IntelliJ Plugin, as shown below.

 ![Genesis Install](/img/intellij-remap.png)